 We submitted our ‘Self-Assessment’ in January 2016 which indicated our ‘state of preparedness’ and our full documentation was submitted to HEFCE by 1 April 2016.
 This included our risk-assessment relating to our welfare and safeguarding measures, our management of space, our use of ICT facilities and online studies and our responsibility for partner institutions.

 A schedule of online training has been provided for all staff with face-to-face training for front-line staff.
 This is being refreshed in 2019.

-If you are planning to invite an external speaker to talk at your event, you must submit a Guest Speaker Form to the relevant department 4 weeks in advance with as much information as possible about the speaker and the content of the talk.
-For more guidance, follow the directions of the University’s Freedom of Speech policy.
+If you are planning to invite an external speaker to talk at your event, you must submit a Guest Speaker Form to the relevant department four weeks in advance with as much information as possible about the speaker and the content of the talk.
+For more guidance, follow the directions of the Freedom of Speech Policy.

 The Students’ Union endeavours to support all societies to run events with external speakers but sometimes when examining requests it may prove necessary to refuse permission for the speaker to attend or to impose conditions for that speaker.

 This list, taken from Freedom of speech on campus: rights and responsibilities in UK universities produced by Universities UK, is an indication of the main legal restrictions on free speech and should not be taken as a complete guide.

 These are called ‘protected characteristics’.
 The Equality Act 2010 proscribes speech or action which relates to a protected characteristic which has the purpose or effect of violating another’s dignity or of creating a hostile, intimidating, offensive or humiliating environment.

 Protection from Harassment Act 1997 prohibits: causing alarm or distress on at least two occasions, including racially or religiously aggravated versions.